verbsteam/specs/client-incentives-spec.md

 - Requires less bits for storage.
 - Allows the client to change their managing address without creating a new client entity.

+ClientID 0 (zero) is reserved and means this client should not be rewarded.
+Interactions on nouns.wtf for example will be with clientId zero.
+Actions done by clientId zero will still be competing against other clients, but the rewards are kept in the rewards pool.

 ## Rewards

 All rewards will be calculated as a % of the DAO’s auctions revenue.